mmtzlares/MLflow/README.md

 ```
 python3 -m MLflow/xgboost/model.py
 ```
-Everything will automatically be logged onto the backend stores and the MLflow UI can be accessed through http://localhost:5001 for model tracing and evaluation.
+Everything will be automatically logged onto the backend stores and the MLflow UI can be accessed through http://localhost:5001 for model evaluation.
+> [!NOTE]
+> The optimized model URI will be displayed in the terminal once the run finishes.

+The model can now be registered and deployed locally, as a Docker Image or to a K8s cluster.
+For a K8s deployment, one would use ```storageUri: s3://<bucket_name>/<run_id>/path/to/script``` in the config file and deploy.